Michael H. Conlin

-Michael Henry Thomas Conlin (July 11, 1943November 2020) is a former member of the Michigan House of Representatives.
+Michael Henry Thomas Conlin (July 11, 1943November 2020) was a former member of the Michigan House of Representatives.

 Early life

 Conlin was born in Detroit on July 11, 1943.

 Career

 On November 5, 1974, Conlin was elected to the Michigan House of Representatives where he represented the 23rd district from January 8, 1975 to 1978.
 Conlin unsuccessfully ran for the United States House of Representatives seat representing Michigan's 6th district in 1978.

 Personal life

 Conlin was a member of the Disabled American Veterans.
 Conlin was Catholic.